 I love my technicians.
 They are the most amazing people and have skills that combine every single specialization in the human nursing field.
 They don’t get paid enough, in my opinion, and deserve more respect than most clients give them.
 They are the people we should aspire to be like.

 When I was fifteen I started working at my local veterinary clinic as kennel staff.
 I was always so excited when the technicians asked me to help them hold an animal or even trim nails.
 They were so eager to show me some of the tasks they do on a daily basis.
-In their spare time they showed me how the in house laboratory machine worked and how to read fecal samples.
+In their spare time, they showed me how the in-house laboratory machine worked and how to read fecal samples.
 As I continued to work my way up to technician assistant, they continued to show me how many different things they knew how to do and forever instilled my respect for their job.

-I don’t know how many of you worked at veterinary clinics before accepting your position into veterinary school.
+I don’t know how many of you worked at veterinary clinics before accepting your position in veterinary school.
 I could typically tell during 4th year which students had that experience versus not.
 They respected the technicians.
 The ones who stepped over vomit and instructed the technicians to clean it up, clearly they never learned that respect.
-But lets get back to the point- the skill set I’m discussing isn’t how to clean up vomit… well maybe it is.
+But let’s get back to the point- the skill set I’m discussing isn’t how to clean up vomit… well maybe it is.

 I’ve learned a few things from my fellow technicians that help me with my daily routine that I think we could all benefit from.
 I think they have helped me become a self-sufficient veterinarian who has the badass skills of a technician.

 We all are pretty good at multi-tasking.
 Some much more than others.
 Technicians have multiple jobs through a clinic and do them all extremely well.
 I’ve seen a technician run blood work, read a fecal, CBC slide, and ear cytology all within a matter of 5 minutes.
 Plus that technician still had patients to worry about.
 Sometimes we get wrapped up in whatever cases we are in and forget that other things are happening around us.